edgorman/RecipeDex/docs/sprint planning.md

 * Make the frontend look good
 * Possibly include ads on the website
-* Build additional features for search
+* Develop additional features for search